 - Professional address

 - Education

-- · Honors and awards
+- Honors and awards

 - Certification(s)

-- Research interests

 - Professional experiences (including time frames and brief descriptions)

 - Skills

 - Other pertinent professional experiences

-patterns, contradictions, or specific conditions that define your thoughts?
-What learning theories most closely relate to your philosophy?
 How do proponents of these theories view education and learning?
 Do you agree with them?
 In what way does your philosophy differ from theirs?
 Once you have identified these ideas you can write your own philosophy.